GreyGnome/EnableInterrupt/README.md

 See the examples subdirectory in the distribution or in this Git site for code examples.

+See the extras subdirectory in the distribution or in this Git site for License and Release Notes.

 For a tutorial on interrupts, see http://www.engblaze.com/we-interrupt-this-program-to-bring-you-a-tutorial-on-arduino-interrupts/ The posting gets into low-level details on interrupts.